 What I learned

 By now I knew HTML, CSS and just enough PHP to be dangerous.
 I had also been studying marketing and testing ad networks other than AdSense.
 My sites adhered not to “what works on Adsense”, but proven, tested marketing methods that would still work even if Google disappeared.
-I had no interest in relying solely on Google and AdSense, or any other “eggs in one basket” solution.
+I had no interest in relying solely on Google and AdSense, or any other “all your eggs in one basket” solution.
 I couldn’t afford Photoshop, but I’d found GIMP, a very powerful free alternative, and taught myself enough graphic design to do passable logos and site graphics.
-Of course, back then you wanted to keep graphics to a minimum because people were still using dial-up modems and every image slowed down page loads.
+Of course, back then you wanted to keep graphics to a minimum because many people were still using dial-up modems and every image slowed down page loads.
 So I learned a lot about optimizing images and eliminating “code bloat”– unnecessary code that slows down your website for no good reason.

 How I lived until my sites made money

 Throughout this time, I worked full-time jobs (except for one thrilling bout of unemployment peppered with temp gigs and part-time jobs).
 I owned a laptop instead of a desktop, and I bought it with me to my jobs.
 I worked during lunch, and on evenings and weekends.
 My normal workweek was, in total, 60-80 hours for about 10 years.